 What is Qualifying a Buyer?

-Each one of the buyers may be in different stages of their buying cycle.
+As you know, each one of the buyers will also be in different stages of their buying cycle.

 A few parameters in Qualifying Buyers would be